appscode/blog/content/post/kubedb-v2023.12.11/index.md

 - redis
 - security
 - walg
-- crossplane
 ---

 We are pleased to announce the release of [KubeDB v2023.12.11](https://kubedb.com/docs/v2023.12.11/setup/).
 This release contains some major features like archiver, using non-root users, git-sync, crossplane support etc. This post lists all the major changes done in this release since the last release.
 Find the detailed changelogs [HERE](https://github.com/kubedb/CHANGELOG/blob/master/releases/v2023.12.11/README.md).
 Let’s see the changes done in this release.

 # Non-root user
-In our prior releases, all the containers (db container, init-docker, exported, sidecars etc) were run with root user.
+In our prior releases, all the containers (db container, init-docker, metrics-exporter, other sidecars) were run with root user.
 This was a big security concern for some of our users.
 It is also very important in cases like preventing Privilege escalations, restrict the behaviour of pods, restrict certain kernel-level operations etc.
 We have focused on this issue in this release, & made all of our docker images root-free.

 We also enforce it from the kubernetes perspective & set the `securityContext` by default.
 So that the containers abide by the rules of `restriced` [PodSecurityStandards](https://kubernetes.io/docs/concepts/security/pod-security-standards/).
 This change is common for all of our supported databases.